EhsanLasani/ELA-Main/00_Policy/Systems_Integration_Blueprint.md

 - Pipeline logs stored for 2 years
 - Audit logs exported to immutable storage
 - Compliance reports generated monthly

----

-## 11. AI Assistant Integration

-### 11.1 IDE and Codex Configuration

-**Context Loading:**
-- IDEs configured to load context from both project repo and ELA-Main
-- Prompt templates for common tasks (code generation, test creation, documentation)

-**Review and Provenance:**
-- All AI-generated code must be reviewed by a human
-- PR descriptions must note AI contributions

-**Data Privacy:**
-- No proprietary or sensitive data included in prompts
-- Use differential privacy and redaction where applicable

-### 11.2 AI-Assisted DevOps

-**Bots in MS Teams:**
-- DevOps assistant bot for common tasks (check build status, deploy to staging)
-- Incident management bot for creating tickets, notifying on-call

----

 ## 12. Integration Flow Diagram (Mermaid)